+They gather in a semi-circle US of them.

-Robin.
+- Robin.
 Will you be quiet!
-Go away! (chorus make faces at him and exit) Vulgar girls!
+(One doesn't hear and keeps singing) Go away!
+(Chorus poke tongues out at him and exit towards 6 & 7) Vulgar girls! - Richard.

-Richard.
 What could I do?
-I'm bound to obey my heart's dictates.

-Robin.
-Of course - no doubt.
-It's quite right - I don't mind, that is - not particularly - only it's - it is disappointing, you know.

-Rose. (to ROBIN) Oh, but, sir, I knew not that thou didst seek me in wedlock, or in very truth I should not have hearkened unto this man, for behold, he is but a lowly mariner, and very poor withal, whereas thou art a tiller of the land, and thou hast fat oxen, and many sheep and swine, a considerable dairy farm, and much corn and oil!

-Richard.
-That's true, my lass, but it's done now, ain't it, Rob?

-Rose.
-Still, it may be that I should not be happy in thy love.
+(Embracing RM on C) I'm bound to obey my heart's dictates. - Robin.
+(Walking US of them and heading towards 8) Of course no doubt.
+It's quite right I don't mind, that is not particularly only it's it is disappointing, you know. - Rose. (to ROBIN) Oh, but, sir, I knew not that thou didst seek me in wedlock, (She crosses to him) or in very truth (Loud stage whisper) I should not have hearkened unto this man, (Normal voice) for behold, he is but a (whisper) lowly mariner, and very (whisper) poor withal, whereas thou art a (loudly) tiller of the land, and thou hast fat oxen, and many sheep and swine, a considerable dairy farm, and much corn and oil!
+(She rattles this off like she has said it many times before as she probably has to herself) - Richard.
+(Overhears everything and advances) That's true, my lass, (Takes her by the hand and leads her back towards C) but it's done now, ain't it, Rob? - Rose.
+Still, (She stops and removes her hand from his) it may be that I should not be happy in thy love.
 I am passing young, and little able to judge.
 Moreover, as to thy character, I know naught!

-Robin.
+(She backs away from him) - Robin.
 Nay, Rose, I'll answer for that.
 Dick has won thy love fairly.
-Broken-hearted as I am, I'll stand up for Dick through thick and thin!

-Richard. (with emotion) Thankye, messmate!
+(Pushes her back towards him) Broken-hearted as I am, I'll stand up for Dick through thick and thin! - Richard. (with emotion) Thankye, messmate!
+(Crosses DS of RM who has turned upstage to think up a new strategy).
 That's well said.
 That's spoken honest.
 Thankye Rob! (grasps his hand)

 Rose.
-Yet methinks I have heard that sailors are but worldly men, and little prone to lead serious and thoughtful lives.
+(With a sudden new reason.
+She is now between them again) Yet methinks I have heard that sailors are but worldly men, and little prone to lead serious and thoughtful lives.